 Sweet potatoes prefer to have a good deal of potassium and phosphorus, but not very much nitrogen.
 So, whatever fertilizer you use, make sure that the N value is fairly low.

-Just like in a farm, you’re going to want to make fairly high ridges.
+Just like on a farm, you’re going to want to make fairly high ridges.
 Create ridges that are about 10 inches high.
 If you are making multiple rows, space each ridge about 3.5 feet apart.
-You can expect a 10-foot long row to produce up to 10 pounds of sweet potatoes.
+You can expect a 10-foot-long row to produce up to 10 pounds of sweet potatoes.

 Now is also the time when you can set up your support structure for this vertical sweet potato growth.
 You want to insert the support structure, whatever you are using, about 10 inches from the planting site of the sweet potatoes.

 On a side note, do make sure to choose a sunny area.
 Sweet potatoes prefer to get full sunlight on a daily basis.

 What you need to know about sweet potatoes is that they are extremely sensitive to frost.
 If frost hits them, they will most likely die.
 Therefore, your sweet potatoes should not be planted until at least three weeks after the last frost date.
 The soil does need to be fairly warm.

 However, also keep in mind that sweet potatoes can take up to 170 days to fully mature.
 Therefore, you may want to start them inside before planting them outdoors.